Azure/azure-powershell/src/ConnectedMachine/docs/Install-AzConnectedMachinePatch.md

   - `[ScopeName <String>]`: The name of the Azure Arc PrivateLinkScope resource.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[Version <String>]`: The version of the Extension being received.

-`INSTALLPATCHESINPUT <IMachineInstallPatchesParameters>`: Input for InstallPatches as directly received by the API
-  - `MaximumDuration <String>`: Specifies the maximum amount of time that the operation will run.
-It must be an ISO 8601-compliant duration string such as PT4H (4 hours)
-  - `RebootSetting <VMGuestPatchRebootSetting>`: Defines when it is acceptable to reboot a VM during a software update operation.
-  - `[LinuxParameterClassificationsToInclude <VMGuestPatchClassificationLinux[]>]`: The update classifications to select when installing patches for Linux.
-  - `[LinuxParameterPackageNameMasksToExclude <String[]>]`: packages to exclude in the patch operation.
-Format: packageName_packageVersion
-  - `[LinuxParameterPackageNameMasksToInclude <String[]>]`: packages to include in the patch operation.
-Format: packageName_packageVersion
-  - `[WindowParameterClassificationsToInclude <VMGuestPatchClassificationWindows[]>]`: The update classifications to select when installing patches for Windows.
-  - `[WindowParameterExcludeKbsRequiringReboot <Boolean?>]`: Filters out Kbs that don't have an InstallationRebootBehavior of 'NeverReboots' when this is set to true.
-  - `[WindowParameterKbNumbersToExclude <String[]>]`: Kbs to exclude in the patch operation
-  - `[WindowParameterKbNumbersToInclude <String[]>]`: Kbs to include in the patch operation
-  - `[WindowParameterMaxPatchPublishDate <DateTime?>]`: This is used to install patches that were published on or before this given max published date.

 ## RELATED LINKS